2nd Battalion, 4th Marines: Vietnam War

 2nd Battalion 4th Marines was once again committed to ground combat operations, this time in South Vietnam.
 In May 1965 the battalion landed at LZ Blue (west of Green Beach) near Chu Lai.
 The first combined land operation of the war was Operation Lien Ket 4 between 2/4 and 3rd Battalion, Republic of Vietnam Marine Division on 28 July.
 The first major engagement for the battalion was Operation Starlite (the first regimental sized battle for American forces since the Korean War) in August 1965.
 It was a combined amphibious/helicopter borne assault on enemy fortified positions of the Van Tuong Peninsula, 15 mi south of the Chu Lai Air Base.
 Six days after the operation had begun; the 1st Vietcong Regiment was decisively defeated.
 During this operation, Lance Corporal Joe C. Paul (H Co.) became the battalion's first Medal of Honor recipient.
-Total losses for both sides were 52 Marines killed and over 200 were wounded.
+Total losses for both sides were 52 marines killed and over 200 were wounded.
 Vietcong (VC) losses were over 600 killed and 9 POW's.
 There were 2 Medals of Honor, 6 Navy Crosses and 14 Silver Stars.

-As a result of Operation Starlite, Col. Joseph R. "Bull" Fisher established a small unit of 30 Marines plus one Sgt. in charge.
+As a result of Operation Starlite, Col. Joseph R. "Bull" Fisher established a small unit of 30 marines plus one sergeant in charge.
 This unit became known as "The Bull's Raiders".
-The S/2 Scouts which consisted of 12 Marines was used to make up this unit plus additional Marine volunteers, mostly E-4 Corporals with specialized skills.
+The S/2 Scouts, which consisted of 12 marines, was used to make up this unit plus additional Marine volunteers, mostly E-4 Corporals with specialized skills.
 Their mission was to act as shock troops, combat intelligence, and a quick reaction force.
 A new intelligence gathering tactic was established known as "hunter / killer" patrols.
 One squad, or 10 Marine Raiders would be sent by helicopter to a staging area where they would break up into five, two-man teams.
 They would then scatter in all directions, gather intelligence, and re-locate to a pickup point at a given time.
 These patrols were conducted mostly around the Ho Chi Minh Trail area.
 These Marine Raiders were also used as the first Combined Action Program (CAP) unit to work with the South Vietnamese Popular Force within Vietnamese villages located within the Tactical Area of Responsibility that the battalion was assigned.
 Their intelligence gathering aided in the discovery of People's Army of Vietnam (PAVN) units in this area.
 This information along with other intelligence began Operation Harvest Moon in December 1965.

 Operation Harvest Moon was the second major conflict that the 3rd Marine Division 3rd Marine Regiment, 9th Marine Regiment and 7th Marine Regiment along with ARVN forces fought.
 This operation took place in Quang Tin Province 23 mi northwest of Chu Lai.